Central Asians in the United Kingdom

 Central Asians in the United Kingdom are Central Asians living in the United Kingdom.
 They have been present in the country since the 21st century and primarily originate from the countries Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.

 Population history

 The UK Government considers the Central Asian sovereign states to be Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 According to United Nations population estimates conducted in 2015, there are over 10,000 Central Asian people residing in the United Kingdom.
 In 2001, Nooralhaq Nasimi founded the Afghanistan and Central Asian Association (ACAA) in London, which seeks to specifically help Afghan, as well as Central Asian refugees settle in the UK.

+2021 Census

+The figures below represent data collected for the 2021 United Kingdom census with the country as a reported birthplace recorded (i.e. does not include British born people of Central Asian origin).
+The census in Scotland was delayed for a year and took place in 2022.

 Subgroups

 Kazakhs

 The UN has estimated that there are 5,432 Kazakhs living in the United Kingdom, as of 2015.
 In 2009, it was reported that Kazakh entrepreneurs were achieving high positions in British industry.
 Kazakh politician Dariga Nazarbayeva is a part-time resident in London.
 In 2011, Kazakh businessman Mukhtar Ablyazov was granted asylum in the UK, along with his wife and children.
 In 2018, a Kazakh TV-feature reported how ethnic Kazakhs in the UK preserved their culture and language while living as part of the diaspora.

 Kazakhs have studied at British schools and universities since at least 2006.
 In the 2006/2007 school year, private school Haileybury and Imperial Service College had 14 Kazakh students.
 In 2020, it was reported that the UK was the most popular destination of Kazakhstan's Bolashak Programme, allowing the majority of its students to reside and study in Britain.